thelfer/mfem-mgis/docs/web/tutorial.md

 non linear evolution problem are described in the `doxygen` documentation of the `NonLinearEvolutionProblem` class.

+The `NonLinearEvolutionProblem` class is the main class manipulated by the end-users of the `MFEM/MGIS` library.
+It is meant to handle all the aspects of the non linear resolution.

+Thanks to the `Parameters` type, which is used almost everywhere in the interface of the `NonLinearEvolutionProblem` class, the `MFEM/MGIS` exposes a high level API (Application Programming Interface) which hides (by default) all the details related to parallelization and memory management.
+For example, the parameter `Parallel` allows to switch from a parallel computation to a parallel one at runtime.

+> **Input files and `python` wrappers**
+>
+> This high level API can be used to configure a resolution from an
+> input file or to wrap the library in `python`.
+Those features are not
+> yet implemented.

+Although based on the `MFEM` library, the standard end-user of the `MFEM/MGIS` library would barely never used directly the `MFEM` data-structures.
+However, the `MFEM/MGIS` library also has a lower level API which allows to directly use the `MFEM` data-structures, built-in non linear forms, etc. This lower level API is not described in this tutorial.

 ## Names boundaries and materials

+`MFEM` distinguishes elements of the mesh (materials and boundaries) by integers.
+This may seem unpractical to most users.
+The `MFEM/MGIS` allows to associate names to materials and boundaries as follows:

 ~~~~{.cxx}
   problem.setMaterialsNames({{1, "NotchedBeam"}});
   problem.setBoundariesNames(
       {{3, "LowerBoundary"}, {4, "SymmetryAxis"}, {2, "UpperBoundary"}});
 ~~~~

+> **Automatic definition of the names of materials and boundaries**
+>
+> Many mesh file formats naturally associate names to mesh elements.
+> This is the case for `MED` file format and the `msh` file format
+> generated by `gmsh`.
+>
+> Future versions of the library may thus automatically define the names
+> of materials and boundaries.

 ## Declaring the mechanical behaviour